programmfabrik/easydb-documentation/content/sysadmin/installation/redhat.en.md

       },
 ```

- ... then your software version may not be new enough (containernetworking-plugins).
+ ... then your version of containernetworking-plugins may not be new enough. `dns.podman` seems to be just an arbitrary name, though.

-Add into the file `vi /etc/containers/libpod.conf` ...
+Add into the file `/etc/containers/libpod.conf` ...
 ```
 cni_default_network = "easydb_default"
 ```